Closed for the season.

 - Be sure to shower before you come to the Splash Park (there are no showers at the Zoo).

-- Do not swallow the water, if at all possible.
+- Do not drink or swallow the water.

-- Take kids on bathroom breaks every 60 minutes, minimally just to be safe and ensure your little ones do not utilize the splash pads as a potty spot.
+- Take kids on bathroom breaks regularly, we recommend every 60 minutes, to help ensure no children accidently or inadvertently utilize the splash pad to relieve themselves.

 - Dry ears thoroughly with a towel after swimming.